shopwareArchive/shopware-platform-vagrant/README.md

 The administration will be available at [http://192.168.33.10/admin](http://192.168.33.10/admin).

-Credentials for ssh access are `vagrant/vagrant` and you can connect via `vagrant ssh` or `ssh -p 2222 vagrant@127.0.0.1` with use of credentials.
+Credentials for ssh access are `vagrant/vagrant`.

+You connect via `vagrant ssh` or use credentials and ssh via port 2222 with the following command:

+    $ ssh -p 2222 vagrant@127.0.0.1

 ---